ishi-ag27/Real-Time-Face-Mask-Detection-/README.md

 We've developed a deep learning model for face mask recognition using Python, TensorFlow, Keras, and OpenCV.
 The model can help detect whether people are wearing masks, which is essential for implementing safety guidelines.

+## Credits

+This project is based on the work of [Karan Malik](https://github.com/Karan-Malik) and their project [FaceMaskDetector](https://github.com/Karan-Malik/FaceMaskDetector).